EBS369/solidity-test/README.md

 ## Critical

-1. Should implement all functions from interface when inheriting
+1. All interface functions need implementation (StakingRewards)
-2. Reentrancy protection on state modifying functions
+2. Missing reentrancy attack protections
-3. Should not allow user to set locking timestamp manually
+3. Locking timestamp setter should not be exposed to user
-4. Wrong viewLockingTimeStamp() signature, should include address parameter since lookup source is a map[address]uint256
+4. viewLockingTimeStamp() signature misses address parameter (mapping(address => uint256))
-5. Setter for rewardDuration is needed
+5. ~~rewardDuration setter is not included~~
-6. Premine with genesis check missing in factory constructor
+6. A lot of missing "require" checks